 For children between the ages of 6 and 16, we will generally incorporate a fluoride treatment to help strengthen tooth enamel that can prevent cavities.
 Fluoride treatments are also beneficial for adults.

-Request and appointment and talk to us more about fluoride treatments and see if your teeth can benefit from fluoride.
-To learn more about fluoride, click here.
+Request an appointment and talk to us more about fluoride treatments and see if your teeth can benefit from fluoride.